SantonyChoi/docs/docs/client-settings.md

 ## Redirect URLs

 These are approved URLs that clients using your *client id* can ask to be redirected to.
 It's important to keep this list as small as possible so malicious apps cannot pose as you.
 If a client asks to be redirected to a URL that is not on this list, they will receive an error.

+## Approved Scopes

+These are the scopes that we have approved you to request access to in your app.
+For web apps, generally this is just openid.
+Native apps need openid and offline scopes.

+By default when you create an app you will not have any approved scopes.
+While we're in beta we manually review every app that is created and grant scopes to apps that we approve.